Incredibles 2: Animation

 One advantage that Pixar had with Incredibles 2 was the advancement of technology the company had seen since the original film and a team of much more experienced animators.
 Producer John Walker said, "I think that one of the things that excited Brad and Ralph Eggleston, the production designer, was that the technology existed now to finally realize the designs in the way that they had hoped to realize them in 2004.
 There were no notions of, 'Well, we don't know how to do long hair, we don't know how to do humans, we don't know how to do muscles.'
 Everybody knows how to do it.
 It's just now about doing it quickly."
 Because Pixar no longer used the same systems from the first film, all the characters had to be created from scratch on the computer again.
-The studio also used physically based human eye models for the characters for the first time, which possibly made the eyes larger and more stylized than that of real humans.
+The studio also used physically based human eye models for the characters for the first time, which made the eyes larger and more stylized than those of real humans.